jano7/covid-19/README.md

 # COVID-19 Simulation

+**This is just a simulation attempt.
+Please take it with a pinch of salt.**

 ### Parameters
 - population size: **UK** (66m)
 - R0 (reproduction number): **2.5** (no social distancing) and **1.25** (with social distancing)